tomossmith/MS3-Foodie/README.md

 * ### <span id="ux-design-amendments"><b>Amendments To Mockup Designs During Development</b></span>

     During the development there were very minor changes to the original design I created.
 I had originally planned to have a landing page to welcome users to the site with a button that they could click to open the recipe book.
-However when I built this, it felt that having this feature increased the time it took for the end user to reach the purpose of the site.
+However, when I built this, it felt that having this feature increased the time it took for the end user to reach the purpose of the site.
 I made the decision to remove the opening page and direct users straight into the recipe book.

     I also felt that the site needed an additional feature for Administrators to be able to assign other administrators.
 As the number of users using the site increases, it would be useful for the Administrator to be able to share any administrative tasks with other users.
 I therefore chose to implement a page for anyone with administrative access to add/remove other administrators.